 - a royalty paid on the percentage of sales or company profit, whichever is higher – typically used for higher value resources such as petroleum, gold, silver and coal (for example, petroleum operators normally have to pay either five per cent of sales or 20 per cent of profits – whichever is higher).

 All opencast coal miners, and some gas producers, are also subject to an Energy Resources Levy based on a specified price per unit of production.

 This money goes into the National Consolidation Fund, which benefits all New Zealanders through investment in broader infrastructure resources, such as hospitals, roads, schools and broadband.

-For example, petroleum operators typically provide 42% of any profits to the Government through royalties and taxes.
+For example, petroleum operators typically provide a significant amount of any profits to the Government through royalties and taxes.